-Over time, the expectation of an employer to be more socially responsible will increase as the workforce transitions to more Millennial and Generation Z employees (who place more importance on Social Responsibility that Gen X and Boomers).
-These employee expectations are important to consider when recruiting new employees (discussed more in a later part of this blog series) and retaining existing employees.
+Over time, more and more employees will expect an employer to be socially responsible as the workforce transitions to more Millennial and Generation Z employees (who place more importance on Social Responsibility than Gen X and Boomers).
+These employee expectations are important considerations when recruiting new employees (discussed more in later sections) and retaining existing employees.

 2. Increase Employee Engagement

 Employee engagement is the emotional connection that an employee feels towards their employer.
 Similar to consumer engagement, it is how your employees FEEL about your business.
-A study by Gallup found that only 33% of Americans consider themselves engaged at work; in other words, only 1 in 3 of your employees really care about your company.
+Unfortunately, a Gallup study found that only 33% of Americans consider themselves engaged at work; in other words, only 1 in 3 of your employees really care about your company.

-Specific efforts related to your Social Responsibility efforts that will increase your employee engagement include:
+Specific efforts that will increase your employee engagement include:

 - Communicating your business purpose with your employees (particularly how it connects to the community) – 72% of Gen Z and Millennials, 59% of Gen X, and 58% of Boomers find purpose at work when they see how the company benefits the community (MetLife Study).
 When an employee finds purpose at work, they are significantly more engaged.

-- Involving employees in Social Responsibility actions (such as modifying the office for environmental efforts or volunteering in the community) – 68% of executives believe employees would be more engaged AND productive at work if given the opportunity to take part in purpose-driven projects (Covestro I3 Index).
+- Involving employees in Social Responsibility actions (such as modifying the office for environmental efforts or volunteering in the community) – 68% of executives believe employees would be more engaged AND productive at work if given the opportunity to participate in purpose-driven projects (Covestro I3 Index).

-- Offering volunteer opportunities to employees – There is a 19% increase in the employees who feel loyal to their company when they take part in company volunteer activities (Deloitte).
+- Offering volunteer opportunities to employees – There is a 19% increase in the number of employees who feel loyal to their company when they participate in company volunteer activities (Deloitte).

 When a company embraces Social Responsibility, the overall employee engagement increases by 7.5% (Project ROI), meaning employees are more connected to the business.

-When you have highly engaged employees, you are also helping your business by (Gallup Report):
+When you have highly engaged employees, you may also be helping your business by:

 - Reducing absenteeism (by 41%)